The Perfect Nest: An Outdoor Classroom Inquiry Project

-The emergent curriculum is a valuable tool in any outdoor classroom.
+The emergent curriculum is a valuable tool for student directed inquiry in any outdoor classroom.
 I often have specific plans for my students that are never quite realized, simply because something more engaging or emergent arises.
 In our ‘The Perfect Nest’ inquiry, students had been playing and using straw bales in the play area that had, as they do, fallen into disarray.
 Without any specific plan to explore nests and bird habitats, an open inquiry emerged that led to profound learning and understandings.
 The children had begun to assemble nest like structures with the straw and loose parts in the garden, so I brought our real nests out to examine, and we compared the bird made structures to our own straw versions.
 How did the birds build such sturdy nests?

 Once I saw how the inquiry was evolving, I selected The Perfect Nest by Catherine Friend.
 This book is wonderfully written to be enjoyed as a read aloud.
 The structure of the story is such that the children are engaged in a laugh-out-loud enjoyment of the antics of Jack the Cat, who seeks to build the perfect nest to attract the perfect chicken.
 I certainly enjoy bringing in fictional texts to round out our experience in the outdoor classroom!
 It is easy to choose one of the many non-fiction companion texts that reinforce the scientific learning that we engage in daily outdoors, but I find a well selected fictional text, really ignites the story telling that lives in our garden.
 The Perfect Nest was a great launchpad for story re-telling and creation!
 RELATED POST: Story telling in Nature